Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 (* Fastidious note: There are many types of VBC models.
 “Getting paid” often means sharing a pre-negotiated percentage of savings, and outcomes are usually risk- and impact-adjusted.
 Quality and process metrics can be included in this calculation, above and beyond ‘hard’ clinical outcomes such as “patient didn’t get sick.”)

 And if you talk to healthcare executives, you’ll hear similar near-unanimous consensus that VBC is the way to go.
 Even federal agencies have been pushing (slowly) toward it.
+Yet much of primary care and hospital contracting in the U.S. is still FFS-driven.

 - Stability, Familiarity